mwaxmonsky/CAM-SIMA/docs/conversion/ccpp-conversion-guide.md

 And select the `Create new fork` option.
 This will bring you to the "Create new fork" screen:
 ![text](fork-cam-sima-2.png "Forking CAM-SIMA")

-i!!! warning "Uncheck the "Copy the `main` branch only" option"
+!!! warning "Uncheck the "Copy the `main` branch only" option"

     Failure to uncheck this will prevent you from pulling in updates from the `development` branch easily.